 - Turn on and unlock your iPhone.

-- Plug one end of a cable into your iPhone, and the other into the Quick Switch Adapter.
-Plug the Quick Switch Adapter into your Pixel phone.
+- Plug the cable's other end into your Pixel phone or into the Quick Switch Adapter and plug the adapter into your Pixel phone.

 - On your iPhone, tap Trust.

-- On your Pixel phone, sign in to your Google Account.
+- On your Pixel phone, a list of your data appears.